gridsome/gridsome.org/blog/2019-10-07-integrate-infinite-loading/index.md

 Next, we'll need to add a few things to our `<script>` tag:

 1. A couple of variables in our `data()` method to keep track of our `loadedPosts` as well as the `currentPage`.
-2. Some code to the mounted method to add the initial "page" of data to our `loadedPosts` array.
+2. Some code to the created method to add the initial "page" of data to our `loadedPosts` array.
 3. A handler method to pass to our `vue-infinite-loading` component so it knows how to load the next batch of data.

 Here's what that would look like: